Foreshortened Future: How COVID-19 Might Worsen This Trauma Response

 When we discuss trauma, we often talk about hyperarousal, intrusive thoughts, avoidance behaviors and more.
-What we discuss less is how the experience of time itself changes after a traumatic event; namely, how trauma can produce feelings that life may be cut short.
+What discussed less frequently is how the experience of time itself changes after a traumatic event; namely, how trauma can produce feelings that life may be suddenly cut short.

 Believing the end of your future is imminent is called a sense of foreshortened future, which may manifest when people don't think they can hit specific milestones, such as having a successful career, getting married, having children or reaching a particular age.
 With a sense of foreshortened future, your sense of trust is impaired.
 You might mistrust the world, your sense of agency, or success and what your future might hold.